PandABlocks/PandABlocks-FPGA/modules/pulse/pulse_doc.rst

    :path: modules/pulse/pulse.timing.ini
    :section: Stretched and delayed pulses too close together

+The queue length is 255, so if QUEUED reaches 255 then any new pulse will be dropped and also increment DROPPED.

 The DROPPED count is zeroed on rising edge of ENABLE.

 Enabling the Block